opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 - `requestsFailed`: measures total number of failed requests.
 Requests with HTTP response code other than `200`.
 - `requestsSuccessful`:  measures total number of successful requests.
 Requests with HTTP response code `200`.
 - `requestsTooLarge`: measures total number of requests which are too large to be written to peer forwarder buffer.
 Requests with HTTP response code `413`.
-- `requestTimeouts`: measures total number of requests which timed out while writing content to peer forwarder buffer.
+- `requestTimeouts`: measures the total number of requests which timed out while writing content to peer forwarder buffer.
 Requests with HTTP response code `408`.
 - `requestsUnprocessable`: measures total number of requests which failed due to unprocessable entity.
 Requests with HTTP response code `422`.
 - `badRequests`: measures total number of requests with bad request format.
 Requests with HTTP response code `400`.
 - `recordsSuccessfullyForwarded`: measures total number of forwarded records successfully.